Marcell Ozuna Player Props: Braves vs. Yankees

 Marcell Ozuna At The Plate

-- Among the qualifying batters in MLB action, he ranks 111th in batting average, 111th in on-base percentage, and 40th in slugging.
+- Among qualified hitters, he ranks 106th in batting average, while his on-base percentage ranks 100th and he is 35th in slugging.

-- Ozuna enters this game on a 11-game hitting streak.
-During his last games, he's hitting .273.
+- Ozuna enters this game on a 12-game hitting streak.
+Over the course of his last games, he's hitting .333.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.